ajrgodfrey/WriteR/ReadMe.md

 ## Work to do

 - want to split the script into more easily managed parts.
+(Partially achieved with creation of MathInserts.py)
 - when we have saved, but done nothing else that alters the document, WriteR still asks us if we want to save our work.
 - A find/replace dialogue is desperately needed.
 - Spell checking might then be possible.